veith4f/pxeinstall/boot/README.md

 ```
 make
 ```
 Creates custom signed ramdisk, kernel and grub image in output directory.
-Scripts in 'scripts' directory are run by docker-compose up.
+Scripts in 'scripts' directory are run by make.
 Changes to these require re-running make build
 ```
 make config
 ```